 What are These Intriguing Textures Best Used For?

-Because embossed stocks have a look that is irresistible to the eye and touch, they are ideal for any project that needs that "wow" effect.
-Use these distinguished stocks for impression making invitations, promotional pieces, greeting cards, art work, and more.
+Because embossed stocks have a look that is irresistible to the eye and touch, they are ideal for any project that needs that "wow" factor.
+Use these distinguished stocks for invitations, promotional pieces, greeting cards, art work, and more.
 Choose from a wide assortment of colors and several rich textures including life-like wood grains, contemporary linear patterns, and character filled Japanese linens.

 How Does it Look?

-Linen stock features the subtle linear pattern of a woven cloth; yes, it truly looks like a bed sheet!
-Linen finish card stock is just slightly textured.
+Linen stock features the subtle linear textured pattern of a woven cloth similar to a bed sheet.

 Where Does this Cloth Look Come From?